 The goal of St John’s College is to support its students to obtain the skills they need to live the life they want and the assessment process and programme is designed to reflect the aspirations of each learner.

 The final decision about placements is made by the learner’s home Local Authority, based on the preference expressed by the family and our assessment.
 Under the Children and Families Act 2014 a parent or learner can name a preferred college in an Education, Health and Care Plan.
-Our learners are enrolled students at Tower Hamlets College.
+Our learners are enrolled students at New City College.

 During the first term, learners will have an opportunity to sample a range of curriculum areas to decide which their preferences are.
 During the first few weeks of the programme an even more comprehensive assessment is undertaken and used to develop a highly personalised study programme with a focus on outcomes and objectives for each of the Preparation for Adulthood areas.

-The college placement is anticipated to be a minimum of 2 years and maximum of 3 years, again dependent on learner progress.
-Tower Hamlets College are responsible for all quality assurance procedures.
+The college placement is anticipated to be a minimum of 1 year and maximum of 3 years, again dependent on learner progress.
+New City College are responsible for all quality assurance procedures.
 St John’s will utilise the college expertise with regards to employability skills, and job coaching, travel training, as well as perhaps using their more specialised facilities including their construction and motor vehicle maintenance facilities.

 The day to day management of St John’s College will rest with the head teacher of St John’s, as would issues to do with deployment of staff, personnel issues, timetable, curriculum etc., and all matters pertaining to health and safety and safeguarding.